 Costa Rica

 Costa Rica is a small but remarkable country in Central America, known for its breathtaking nature, rich biodiversity and progressive environmental policies.
-It lies between Nicaragua to the north and Panama to the south and borders the Pacific Ocean to the west and the Caribbean Sea to the east.
+It lies between Nicaragua to the north and Panama to the south and borders the Pacific Ocean to the west and the Caribbean to the east.

 Facts